Frederic James de Peyster: Personal life

 De Peyster died in Lakewood, New Jersey, where the family vacationed, on May 11, 1905.
 He was buried in his family's vault in Trinity Church Cemetery.
 His entire estate was left to his widow and five children with his widow receiving 3/8ths and each child receiving 1/8th.

 Descendants

 Through his eldest daughter Helen, he was the grandfather of George Livingston de Peyster (b.
 1909), (Note: George was born with the surname Lung but had it legally changed to de Peyster.
 George and Shirley divorced in 1955 after having two sons.) who married Shirley Tucker Hull (1918–2014) in 1942.
 Through his son Frederic Ashton, he was the grandfather of Alice Townsend de Peyster (b.
 1910), who married James Todd Jr.; Frederic Ashton de Peyster Jr. (b.
 1911); and Helen Van Courtlandt de Peyster (b.
-1913), who married Erica A. von Raits; James Abercrombie de Peyster, who married Dorothy Shelby Sims, the daughter of Princess Irbain-Khan Kaplanoff.
+1913), who married Erica A. von Raits; James Abercrombie de Peyster, who married Dorothy Shelby Siems, the daughter of Princess Irbain-Khan Kaplanoff.